 |For new* or established patients

-*To the extent the 1135 waiver requires an established relationship, HHS will not conduct audits to ensure that such a prior relationship exists for claims submitted during this PHE.
+*To the extent the 1135 waiver requires an established relationship, HHS will not conduct audits to ensure that such a prior relationship exists for claims submitted during this public health emergency

-More information about the use of these codes can be found on the CMS Fact Sheet and FAQ issued on March 17.
+More information about the use of these codes can be found on the CMS Fact Sheet and FAQ issued on March 17, as well as in the 2021 MPFS final rule fact sheet issued on December 2.

 II.
 Telephone Evaluation and Management (E/M) Services (99441-99443)